helloworlddan/hello-world.sh/site/_posts/2018-08-12-hello-world.sh.markdown

 I wanted hello-world.sh to:

 * be globally retrievable with sub-second latency through a CDN
-* have its traffic completely encrypted with 256-bit RSA
+* have its traffic completely encrypted with 256-bit AES over TLS
 * have a proper trust validation with recognised root CAs
 * be as highly available as possible
 * be completely automated and